 1. Seal and Store Food

 Rodents set up nests in homes where they have an adequate supply of food.
-If you are not sealing foods that have been opened or are not refrigerated, you’re handing pests an open invitation to dinner at your place.
-This especially goes for the food you feed your pets, as pet food is often left in an open bowl readily available for pests to eat whenever no one’s around.
-So as to not create an environment where pests can eat your pet’s food, only fill pet bowls with an amount they can eat in one feeding, then seal away the rest.
+If you are not sealing foods that have been opened or are not refrigerated, you’re handing animals an open invitation to dinner at your place.
+This especially goes for the food you feed your pets, as pet food is often left in an open bowl readily available for animals to eat whenever no one’s around.
+So as to not create an environment where animals can eat your pet’s food, only fill pet bowls with an amount they can eat in one feeding, then seal away the rest.

 2. Exercise Proper Garbage Control

 Sometimes taking out the garbage in the house is just not convenient.
 However, it’s important you make an effort to do so – if not every day, then every other day.
 Rodents, like most animals, have a highly developed sense of smell and will quickly gravitate to indoor garbage receptacles as soon as they catch the scent.